 - Interview prospective sellers before meeting them in person.

-- Set a daytime appointment.
+- Set a daytime appointment for your drive.

 - Before starting the test drive, check the undercarriage, engine and body for rust or damage.